 Cost: Healthy eating can be costly.
 The South Beach Diet web site offers money-saving tips, such as buying food in bulk, shopping at farmers’ markets, using coupons, and preparing simple meals.

 Support: The South Beach Diet Online offers tools you can use to track your weight, recipes, a customized meal plan, dining-out guides, and community support.
-Membership is $4 per week, but the first 7 days are free.
-Optional online membership is 5$ per week.
+Membership starts at $29.98 for a one-month membership subscription.

 What Kathleen Zelman, MPH, RD, Says: